pigeonflight/Recipe-Website-Tutorial/bottleRecipeDocs/_build/html/_sources/tutorials/deploying-on-google-appengine.txt

 ===========================================

 Google App Engine (GAE) is sometimes called a platform as a service (PAAS) because it provides specific utilities for things like data persistence, authentication and user management.

-If you don't mind following "the App Engine way" the benefit is a free platform for deploying webscale applications on infrastructure managed by Google.
+.. note:: If you don't mind following "the App Engine way" the benefit is a free platform for deploying webscale applications on infrastructure managed by Google.
 App Engine has a threshold at which point you will need to pay about USD $9 per month, this fee increases as you consume more resources.

-.. attention:: App Engine is not perfect for every type of solution this `discussion about App Engine charges`_ illustrates clearly that some applications don't match very well with GAE.
+While App Engine is great for some application there has been `discussion about App Engine charges`_ which suggest some applications are not economical on GAE.

 Setting up the Bottle GAE Scaffold
 --------------------------------------------

-The directory structure that we use is borrowed from this `blog post about using bottle on GAE`_.
+For working with App Engine we will use a directory structure inspired by this `blog post about using bottle on GAE`_.
-It provides a standard way of arranging directories for applications that will be deployed to GAE.
+This will be our standard way of arranging directories for applications that we will deploy to GAE.
-We also include the App Engine Software Development Kit (SDK).
+The scaffold also includes the App Engine Software Development Kit (SDK).

-We will refer to this as the **bottle_gae scaffold**.
+We will refer to this as the **GAE scaffold**.
 Download it from http://dl.dropbox.com/u/1004432/bottle_gae.zip

 The unzipped directory structure looks something like this::